Jay-Karia/wherewasi/README.md

 4. Enable "Developer mode" using the toggle in the top right corner.
 5. Click on "Load unpacked" and select the `build` folder from the cloned repository.

+## Setup

+1. After installing the extension, click on the extension icon in the toolbar.
+2. Go to the settings page by clicking on the gear icon.
+3. Enter your Gemini API key in the provided field.

 ## Roadmap

 **v0.1.0**